On refined Chern-Simons and refined ABJ matrix models: Refined Chern-Simons matrix model

 where $S$ and $T$ are Macdonald deformations of the Kac-Peterson modular matrices, first introduced in \cite{Kirillov:1995k,Cherednik:1995}.
 This matrix element corresponds to the path integral of rCS theory on $S^3$ with no Wilson loops.

 As argued in \cite{Aganagic:2011sg,Aganagic:2012ne}, given a representation $R_\lambda$ of the gauge group $U(N)$ one can compute the insertion of the corresponding unknot Wilson loop operator by inserting the corresponding character in the matrix integral in \eqref{eq:partition-function-rCS}.
-In the unrefined case, the $U(N)$ characters are given by Schur polynomials in the integration variables $\{x_i\}$, while in the refined case these are substituted by Macdonald symmetric polynomials $\mcdp_\lambda(x;q,t)$.
+In the unrefined case, the $U(N)$ characters are given by Schur polynomials in the integration variables $\{x_i\}$, while in the refined case these are substituted by Macdonald symmetric polynomials $\mcdp_\lambda(x;q,t)$ {or $\mcdq_\lambda(x;q,t)$ (see Appendix~\ref{sec:symmetric-functions})}.
 The corresponding entry of the modular $TST$-matrix then computes the Macdonald expectation value

-Observe that the Wilson loop wraps around the non-contractible cycle of one of the two solid tori that glue to give the 3-sphere.
+{and similarly for $\mcdq_\lambda$ using \eqref{eq:mcdPQ}.} Observe that the Wilson loop wraps around the non-contractible cycle of one of the two solid tori that glue to give the 3-sphere.
 Moreover, one can interpret the action of the $T$-matrix as shifting the framing of the unknot by 1 unit.

 Similarly, one can compute the rCS path integral of an Hopf link by evaluating the expectation value of the product of two Macdonald polynomials, however in this paper we will mostly focus on the unknot partition function.